The American Civil War — Facts, Events and Information

 There were numerous causes that led to the Civil War, many of which developing around the fact that the North was becoming more industrialized while the South remained largely agrarian.
 Some causes of the Civil War include:

-There were over fifty major land battles and over ten thousand skirmishes, engagements and other military actions fought during the Civil War.
+There were over 50 major land battles and over ten thousand skirmishes, engagements and other military actions fought during the Civil War.
 The first major battle was the First Battle of Bull Run and the last major battle was Appomattox Courthouse.
-Major Battles include:
+Major battles include:

-Weapons were the instruments of war in the Civil War and often played a critical role in deciding many battles.
+Weapons often played a critical role in deciding many battles.
 Great advances came in the rifle, muskets, artillery, cannon and bullets, including the Minie Ball.
 Weapons used in the Civil War include: